kamathhrishi/hrishikamath.github.io/index.md

 **Weakly Supervised Street View Text Detection**
 <br/>
+- Used Pytorch, OpenCV and Pillow in Python
-- Trained a character agnostic text detector on Chars74K dataset along with background images using Pytorch
+- Trained a character agnostic text detector on Chars74K dataset along with background images using Alexnet model pre-trained on Imagenet
 - Used the classifier and sliding windows to annotate images in UCSD SVT and NEOCR dataset to derive bounding boxes
-- Trained a street text localisation and detection Fully convolutional Network(FCN) on the weakly supervised labelled dataset
+- Trained a street text localisation and detection Fully Convolutional Network(FCN) on the weakly supervised labelled dataset by using text detector’s starting CNN layers
 - Currently working on character level segmentation and recognition

 **Animals with Attributes**